george-simon/python-challenge/README.md

 * In addition, the final script should both print the analysis to the terminal and export a text file with the results.

 ### Part II - PyPoll
-During the second part of the challenge I was given a poll dataset called election_data.csv.
+During the second part of the challenge I was given a poll dataset called *election_data.csv*.
 The dataset was composed of three columns: Voter ID, County, and Candidate.

 The Python script that analyzes the votes was supposed to calculate each of the following:
 * The total number of votes cast